jimeUWOshkosh/Asterisk/README.txt

     • Mom does Not like voicemail!!!!
     • Disaster Recovery is important
         • I do Not live in town
-        • My Mom and I review her log of bad calls every weekend
-        • I make changes to the block and approved lists
         • Weekly backups are important, then flashing a micro SDcard afterwords

-          Going to try going 8gb micro SDcard
-          RPi 4B’s USB 3.0 are awesome for backups
+          Going to try going 8gb micro SDcard for faster flashing RPi 4B’s USB 3.0 are awesome for backups

         • Have a backup hardware: RPi, OBi110